Is painting similar to Irish dancing, but upside down?

 Subscribe To Art Newsletter

-I would love for you to subscribe to my Art newsletter where you will discover new selected artworks, art insights, inspirations, painting techniques, straight to your inbox, as well as invitations to upcoming art fairs, galleries and exhibitions so that you can visit my work in real life!
+I would love for you to subscribe to my Art newsletter where you will discover newly selected artworks, art insights, inspirations, and painting techniques, straight to your inbox, as well as invitations to upcoming art fairs, galleries and exhibitions so that you can visit my work in real life!
 If you like, you can scroll through more of my art gallery displaying a selected range of abstract landscape paintings.

 Thank you for reading my contemporary art blog.
 Please take the opportunity to look at my collection of paintings in the online gallery.
 All of my paintings are original artworks on high-quality canvas frames.
 If you are interested in purchasing a specific painting, please get in touch to check current availability or to discuss a commission.
 Please contact me.